iwantmyname/blog/src/2013/12/dont-rent-own-your-place-on-the-web.md

 layout: post
 date: 2013-12-21 07:36:37 +1200
 author: Chris
-title: "Don't Rent.
-Own Your Place On The Web"
+title: Don't Rent.
+Own Your Place On The Web
 ----

 [From Olle Lindholm - The Next Web:](http://thenextweb.com/entrepreneur/2013/12/19/consider-investing-digital-real-estate/)